Prerequisite/Corequisite Key

 P: CJ-101

 This course examines the historical evolution of techniques used in criminal investigation.
 Topics covered include crime scene activities, chain of evidence, interviewing and interrogation, records and intelligence, undercover operations, computerized crime analysis, and the use of informants.
-Offered summer.
+Offered as needed.

 CJ 337